soupi/learn-haskell-blog-generator/src/03-html/03-edsls.md

 In Haskell we frequently create and use EDSLs to express domain specific logic.
-We have EDSLs for concurrency, command-line options parsing, JSON and HTML, Creating build systems, writing tests, and many more.
+We have EDSLs for concurrency, command-line options parsing, JSON and HTML, creating build systems, writing tests, and many more.

 Specialized languages are useful because they can solve specific problems in a concise (and often safe) way, and embedding them in general purpose programming